-Below are listed the main aspects to consider adjusting on a hub to prepare it for an event:
+Main aspects to consider adjusting on a hub to prepare it for an event:

 We must ensure that the quotas from the cloud provider are high-enough to handle expected usage.
 It might be that the number of users attending the event is very big, or their expected resource usage is big, or both.
 Either way, we need to check the the existing quotas will accommodate the new numbers.

-Expand this to find out the benefits of node sharing via profile lists
+node sharing via profile lists

 Specifically for events, the node sharing benefits via profile lists vs. setting a minimum node count are: